hellohaptik/docs_haptik/bot-configuration/webhooks.md

         }
     }
     ```
+    - timestamp - ISO timestamp denoting when the webhook request was created in the haptik system
     - auth_id - This is a alphanumeric user identifier from your System.
     - business_id - This is a the numeric identifier for channel/queue that the user sent the previous message on.
     - message -  A JSON object containing the message from the bot or the agent.
 The body object represents [HSL](https://haptik-docs.readthedocs.io/en/latest/bot-builder-advanced/index.html).